RagnarokResearchLab/RagLite/README.md

 They're of course very rough, but should allow inspecting the rendered scene.

+### Other Keybindings

+You can take a screenshot by pressing the `SPACE` key.
+The result will be saved in the `Screenshots/` directory.

 ## Goals

 I'm building this software with the following guidelines in mind: